2022 Weighted Caseload Measures

-Since 1996, Indiana has utilized a weighted caseload measurement system (WCMS) to establish a uniform statewide method for comparing trial court caseloads.
-The system is necessary as it provides an objective method of determining the adequate resources needed to effectively manage the caseloads around the state.
+Since 1996, Indiana has utilized a weighted caseload system to establish a uniform statewide method for comparing trial court caseloads.
+The system provides an objective method of determining the resources necessary to effectively manage the caseloads around the state.
 The development of the weighting system began in 1993 when the Judicial Administration Committee of the Indiana Judicial Conference, the Indiana Supreme Court, the former Division of State Court Administration, and an independent consultant began a two-year study to design a system for measuring trial court caseloads.
-Subsequent studies have been completed in 2002, 2009, with the most recent Indiana Caseload Assessment Plan to Utilize Resources Efficiently (CAPTURE) report being published in 2016.
+Subsequent studies have been completed in 2002, 2009, with the most recent Indiana Caseload Assessment Plan to Utilize Resources Efficiently report being published in 2016.

-The basic premise of a caseload assessment system is that all case types are not equal and each case type requires a different amount of time to complete from initial filing up through the final disposition of the case.
-To establish the “weight” each particular case type should be given, it first has to be determined the average amount of time in minutes each case type takes to complete.
-During the most recent weighted caseload assessment study, thirty-nine case categories were examined,
+The basic premise of a caseload measurement system is that all case types are not equal and each case type requires a different amount of time to complete from initial filing up through the final disposition of the case.
+To establish the “weight” each particular case type should be given, the average amount of time in minutes each case type takes to complete must be determined.
+During the most recent weighted caseload measurement study, thirty-nine case categories were examined,

-Specifically, the weighted caseload assessment studies have asked judicial officers to track the time they spent on case-related activities such as prejudgment hearings, trial preparation, plea/admissions, bench trials, settlements, jury trials, opinions, orders, sentencing/disposition, post judgment hearings, and research.
-As part of the weighted caseload assessment studies completed in 1996, 2002 and 2009 only a sample of judicial officers from around the state were asked to participate in the study.
-During the most recent study completed in 2016, every judicial officer in the state was asked to participate and 472 of the 475 judicial officers kept track of their time.
+Specifically, the weighted caseload measurement studies have asked judicial officers to track the time they spent on case-related activities such as prejudgment hearings, trial preparation, plea/admissions, bench trials, settlements, jury trials, opinions, orders, sentencing/disposition, post judgment hearings, and research.
+As part of the weighted caseload assessment studies completed in 1996, 2002 and 2009 only a sample of judicial officers from around the state participated in the study.
+During the 2016 study, every judicial officer in the state was asked to participate and 472 of the 475 judicial officers kept track of their time.